christincody/cfg-dotfiles-cody/README.md

     - will generate the keys (public and private) in own files and show random art.
     - `eval "$(ssh-agent -s)"`
     - `ssh-add ~/.ssh/id_rsa`
-    - follow with password (the same as computer login)
+    - follow with password
   - go to **GitHub > settings > SSH and GPG keys** and delete old SSH key and click on "New SSH Key" button.
   - back in terminal run `pbcopy < ~/.ssh/id_rsa.pub` which will copy the contents of the public key
     - (didn't work for me so I opened the file and copied the contents of the file manually)
-  - back in GitHub paste into the key field and save in GitHub - will ask to re-enter GH password (from 1Password)
+  - back in GitHub paste into the key field and save in GitHub - will ask to re-enter GH password.